 If someone at your workplace tested positive for COVID, you may want to screen other employees.
 The positive person should be quarantined for 14 days following their positive test.
 Any employees that have had contact with the positive individual can be tested 5-7 days from the last exposure to that person, unless they develop symptoms sooner.
 This window allows time for the virus to be detected.
 Please call our office and we can set up a time everyone who was potentially exposed can be tested.
 You can also provide information to your employees to set up their own appointments using the link above.
 Have each employee fill out the form available on our website, and the employer will complete the employer agreement that includes credit card authorization for paying for the test.
 Send any questions you may have through our online contact form.

 IS THE TEST FREE?

 The cost of the test is $95 for the nasal swab, or $50 for the antibody test.
 If the test is medically necessary, your insurance may cover this cost.
-We can bill your insurance if you have symptoms or if the test is required for a surgical procedure.
-Insurance may not cover the cost of the test for screening due to a potential exposure.
-We can provide you with a receipt for the test so that you can submit this to your insurance company for reimbursement.
+We can bill your insurance if you have symptoms, have had close personal contact to someone who has tested positive, or if the test is required for a surgical procedure.

 WHAT IS THE DIFFERENCE BETWEEN THE PCR (NASAL SWAB) TEST AND THE ANTIBODY TEST?